mitsuba-renderer/mitsuba3/README.md

 pip install mitsuba
 ```

 on the command line.
-The Python package includes four variants by default:
+The Python package includes thirteen variants by default:

 - ``scalar_rgb``
 - ``scalar_spectral``